 Main Session 1:

 Good Governance - getting it right from the start.
-Dan Francis, NCVO.
+Sarah O'Grady, NCVO.

 What can restoration group trustees do to implement good governance?
 What are the key issues facing boards and what are the specific issues facing leaders in our sector?